flowerbug/bcgt/README.md

 ```
 $python bcgt.py --help ledger.bc

-usage: bcgt.py [-h] [-C CURRENCY] [-s] [-f] [-c OUTPUT_COMMODITIES]
+usage: bcgt.py [-h] [-dest DESTINATION] [-C CURRENCY] [-s] [-f]
-               [-a OUTPUT_ACCOUNTS] [-p OUTPUT_PRICES] [-r OUTPUT_RATES]
+               [-c OUTPUT_COMMODITIES] [-a OUTPUT_ACCOUNTS] [-p OUTPUT_PRICES]
-               [-m OUTPUT_POSTINGS] [-o OUTPUT]
+               [-r OUTPUT_RATES] [-m OUTPUT_POSTINGS] [-o OUTPUT]
                filename

 List Unsold Lots and Generate Buy, Sell and Split Transactions.
+The primary

-The primary purpose of this script is to generate Buy, Sell and Split
+purpose of this program is to generate Buy, Sell and Split beancount
-beancount transactions.
+transactions.
+If a destination path and file name is supplied the results will
+be appended to that location (the path and directory must already exist).
+The

-The secondary purpose of this script is to:

-- Produce a table of postings for the assets and liabilities
+secondary purpose of this program is to: - Produce a table of postings for the
-- Produce a table of per-account attributes
-- Produce a table of per-commodity attributes
+assets and liabilities - Produce a table of per-account attributes - Produce a
-- Join these tables
-- Output them to a CSV file.
+table of per-commodity attributes - Join these tables - Output them to a CSV

-Note: This version of the script has been modified to ignore some errors and
+file.
+Note: This version of the program has been modified to ignore some errors
-to not rearrange the order so it may no longer provide the same output as the
+and to not rearrange the order so it may no longer provide the same output as
-original version.
+the original version.

 positional arguments:
   filename              Beancount input file

 options:
   -h, --help            show this help message and exit
+  -dest DESTINATION, --destination DESTINATION
+                        Destination of generated transactions
   -C CURRENCY, --currency CURRENCY
                         Override the default output currency (default is first
                         operating currency)